pjshort/dddMAPS/README.md

 biocLite("BSgenome.Hsapiens.UCSC.hg19")
 ```

 The code will run much faster with the Ensembl transcripts file that has pre-loaded sequence context for each transcript.
+This is on the sanger farm - please get in touch for the path to these files!

 # Fit maps_fit and run maps_adjust